 His team makes great use of the cache functions and NGINX Plus provides them information about the state of their caches at any given moment, the ratio of caches, and the error rates.

 The metrics now available have been a major benefit, both during the move to microservices and in monitoring their new technology stack which is now in continuous delivery mode.

 Ultimately, for Canal+, NGINX Plus is the foundation of the product.
 “It allows us to understand what happened on the servers and it has been great,” he said.

 Canal+ continues to expand its products.
 “We are scaling with the load, i.e. the more traffic we have, the more services we start, the more we are potentially required to add machines,” said Guay.
 Their continuous delivery platform makes this possible.

 Next, they are expanding to French‑speaking countries around the globe, and NGINX Plus has set them up to scale well past the current one billion clicks.
-Their international subsidiary is growing rapidly and they are expanding to Réunion, Caribbean, New Caledonia and recently in French-speaking Africa, and Vietnam.
+Their international subsidiary is growing rapidly and they are expanding to Réunion, New Caledonia, the Caribbean, French-speaking Africa, and Vietnam.

 Group Canal+ is a wholly owned subsidiary of Vivendi, a global media and content production and distribution group.